Watch Out for These Common Fair Lending Violations

 That is why it is important to analyze fair lending data and identify potential instances of redlining to proactively make changes.
 It gives your FI the opportunity to self-identify a problem and correct it.
 If the FI had been proactively analyzing its data, it would have known it was falling short of its peers when it came to gathering applications from majority-minority and high-minority neighborhoods.
 It could have investigated the why and the what—so they could work to correct it.
 Instead, the FI got caught unawares and was cited for redlining as a result.

 Are you proactively analyzing your fair lending data?
-Are you confident that every element of your CMS is strong?
+Are you confident that every element of your lending compliance management system is strong?
 Make sure you are answering these questions now—if not, you’ll need to prepare to answer to your examiner later.